amcintosh/freshbooks-python-sdk/README.md

 #### Authoization flow

 _This is a brief summary of the OAuth2 authorization flow and the methods in the FreshBooks API Client around them.
-See the [FreshBooks Authentication](https://www.freshbooks.com/api/authentication) documentation._
+See the [FreshBooks API - Authentication](https://www.freshbooks.com/api/authentication) documentation._

 First, instantiate your Client with `client_id`, `client_secret`, and `redirect_uri` as above.